tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

   </p>
 </div>

-So we have two pretty simple bits of code and we&#8217;re consuming events (with the first 1,000,000 runs/month being free).
+So we have two pretty simple bits of code and we're consuming events (with the first 1,000,000 runs/month being free).
 There were some complicated bits, but that was all for offline emulation.

-Hopefully this was helpful, next up I&#8217;ll dive into the project that sparked this work and also adds in some DynamoDB and running an entire Express instance in a single HTTP Function (not recommend, by the way).
+Hopefully this was helpful, next up I'll dive into the project that sparked this work and also adds in some DynamoDB and running an entire Express instance in a single HTTP Function (not recommend, by the way).

  [1]: https://serverless.com/
  [2]: https://aws.amazon.com/lambda/